kaiulrich/kulrich_CarND-LaneLines-P1/writeup.md

 * The pipline produces a bit nervous lines.
 The reason is the way of creating the two lines.
 All segments do have the same influence.
 Long segments the same than short segments.
 * The result of the optional film ist not verry good.
 There are to many "wrong" results after the houghtransformation.
-* The mask is not optimal so the are many short inexact segments from the top of the image in the result.
+* The mask is not optimal.
+There are many short inexact segments from the top of the image in the result.

 ###3.
 Suggest possible improvements to your pipeline